ShannonZ/FISTA-1/README.md

 - test_norm1();
 - test_lasso();

-The code builds and runs.
+The code builds and runs, but bit-exactness needs to be verified.
 If something is not tested properly, it probably does not work.
 Testing my algorithm against the Matlab reference still needs to be completed.

 ## Testing against the Matlab reference